 These structured treatment plans have repeatedly been shown to help reduce the feeling of craving in academic and clinical studies, as well as supporting people on their path to sobriety.
 They are led by specially trained mental health and addiction experts and provide you with an abundance of coping skills and tools to help you overcome cravings once and for all.

 If you need to deal with cravings right now, there are a few simple things you can do to help reduce the craving and stay sober.
-Some of the best personal strategies you can employ include:
+Some of the best personal strategies to cope with cravings include mindfulness practices, exercise, or calling a supportive friend to help with fighting alcohol cravings.

 Know that cravings are temporary.
 The best strategies to cope with cravings are those that get you out of your mind and into action or those that shift your focus from yourself to others.

 If you’re struggling to deal with cravings on your own, reach out to the Connecticut Center for Recovery by calling our team or sending us a message on our confidential online contact form.
-Cravings can be difficult, but with the help of a compassionate team of professionals, you can break free.
+With professional help, you can learn how to overcome cravings and stay sober for the long term.

 Sources: